The King of New Zealand Wine Industry: Sauvignon Blanc

 Characteristics of Sauvignon Blanc

 At first glance, Sauvignon Blanc wine (Sauvignon is pronounced Sau-vee-Nyon) could easily be mistaken for any light-bodied, dry white wine.
-Still, Sauvignon has a unique flavor that you don’t find in any other white grape — herbaceousness.
+Still, Sauvignon has a unique flavor that is not common in many white grapes — herbaceousness.
 Compounds called pyrazines make wines made with Sauvignon Blanc mainly “green” on the nose, with scents reminiscent of green bell peppers, fresh cut grass, and jalapeño.

 New Zealand’s Sauvignon Blanc also shows tropical fruit scents, from mango and guava to lychee, all over a mineral and easy-to-drink palate with impressive acidity.